SHRI KRIPALU KUNJ ASHRAM

 The key to devotion

 This is a story from the great Epic Ramayan.
-Bali was the monkey king of Kishkindha, a son of Indra and the revered elder brother of Sugreev.
+Bali was the monkey king of Kishkindha, a son of Indra and the revered elder brother of Sugriv.
 The kingdom had a sworn enemy named Mayavee.
 Tired of his attacks on their kingdom, Bali decided to settle the score with him.
-When Bali and Mayavee entered a cave during their fight, Sugreev was ordered to keep a watch outside for 15 days, after which time, he was instructed to go back assuming that Bali was killed in the fight.
+When Bali and Mayavee entered a cave during their fight, Sugriv was ordered to keep a watch outside for 15 days, after which time, he was instructed to go back assuming that Bali was killed in the fight.

-Shri Ram asked Sugreev to challenge Bali for a fight.
-On the second day of Bali-Sugreev fight, Ram shot a fatal arrow at Bali and Bali fell to the ground fatally wounded.
+On the second day of Bali-Sugriv fight, Ram shot a fatal arrow at Bali and Bali fell to the ground fatally wounded.
 As he lay wounded and motionless on the ground, Shri Ram went and sat beside Bali.

 धर्म हेतु अवतरेहु गोसाईं। मारेहु मोहि ब्याध की नाईं॥ मैं बैरी सुग्रीव पिआरा। करन कवन नाथ मोहिं मारा ॥